huggingface/hub-docs/docs/hub/spaces-oauth.md

 You can check the full configuration in the [configuration reference docs](./spaces-config-reference).
 ```

-This will add the following environment variables to your space:
+This will add the following [environment variables](https://huggingface.co/docs/hub/spaces-overview#helper-environment-variables) to your space:

 - `OAUTH_CLIENT_ID`: the client ID of your OAuth app (public)
 - `OAUTH_CLIENT_SECRET`: the client secret of your OAuth app
-- `OPENID_PROVIDER_URL`: The URL of the OpenID provider (Hugging Face), eg <a href="https://huggingface.co">https://huggingface.co</a>.
-The OpenID metadata will be available at `/.well-known/openid-configuration` (eg <a href="https://huggingface.co/.well-known/openid-configuration">https://huggingface.co/.well-known/openid-configuration</a>)
+- `OPENID_PROVIDER_URL`: The URL of the OpenID provider (Hugging Face), eg [https://huggingface.co](https://huggingface.co).
+The OpenID metadata will be available at [`{OPENID_PROVIDER_URL}/.well-known/openid-configuration`](https://huggingface.co/.well-known/openid-configuration)

 As for any other environment variable, you can use them in your code by using `os.getenv("OAUTH_CLIENT_ID")` for example.